Comparison · 2026

 What they have: Have lawyer networks we do not.
 Brands users trust.

 Where Henedo goes deeper: We are not a law firm.
-We integrate with attorneys via opt-in $79 per-document review and partner referrals.
+We are not lawyers; consult an attorney for jurisdiction-specific legal advice.
 Different scope; we do not pretend to replace counsel.

 Everplans